-“My Hero” artwork can come in many forms ranging from sculptures, paintings, artifacts, carvings, memorabilia, etc. The exhibit space allows for both 2D and 3D art and has space for 12 pieces.
+Into the Wild artwork can come in many forms ranging from sculptures, paintings, photographs, artifacts, carvings, memorabilia, etc. The exhibit allows for both 2D and 3D art and had space for 12 pieces.

 A new group exhibit space has been created within McMurray Experience called Art in Motion.
 This is a unique opportunity for local artists to display and showcase their work.
 The gallery space is kinetic.
 This dynamic, moving space is automated and rotates artwork in a ferris wheel-style motion.
 Information about the artists whose work is exhibited within the display case is shown on a touch-screen panel as their work rotates through the feature spot.

 Community members will have an opportunity to: